 Crinkle Cutter (Also Known as Zig Zag Cutter)

 This slicer is the best!
-It’s crazy durable and easy for 1 year-olds to use since they can use both hands/arms to press down.
+It’s crazy durable and easy for 1 year-olds to use since they can use both hands/arms to press down holding the grip.
 (You may need to help them to start out.)
-Montessori families love it since it’s good for slicing things like cucumbers, potatoes, bananas, strawberries, melon, kiwi, and any other soft-ish pieces of produce.
+Montessori families love it, and it’s good for slicing things like cucumbers, potatoes, bananas, strawberries, melon, kiwi, and any other soft-ish pieces of produce.

-Stay nearby when it’s in use to help little fingers stay above the dull cutting surface.
+Stay nearby when it’s in use to help little fingers stay above the dull stainless steel cutting surface.

 We use our potato masher to stir eggs and pancake batter, mix muffins, and yes, to mash potatoes, sweet potatoes, and avocado.
-It’s very sturdy and it actually works, which is a definite advantage over many kid-specific tools.
+It’s very sturdy with a silicone handle and stainless steel base—and it actually works, which is a definite advantage over many kid-specific tools.

 Under $13; good for kids 18 months and up